Symptoms and signs of PCOS and why it affects women

 1. Cutting down on Your Calories

-Changes in lifestyle could also be beneficial in relieving of your Symptoms of PCOS.
+Changes in lifestyle could also be beneficial in relieving your symptoms of PCOS.

 A rigorous approach is required for the treatment of PCOS.
-A shift in 5%−10% of body weight can ameliorate the overweight status and regulate the menstrual cycle at proper intermittent intervals.
+A shift in 5%−10% of body weight can improve body weight and regulate the menstrual cycle at proper intermittent intervals.

 2. Eating the Right Quantity

 A nutritious and healthy meal should comprise of lean proteins, high fibers, and a moderate amount of carbohydrates.
-You should not stuff yourself with high starch containing foods as it will only contribute to your weight gain.
+You should not stuff yourself with foods containing high starch as it will only contribute to your weight gain.

 3. Exercise regularly